codecrafter05/ayesOnAi/README.md

 Follow established coding styles and conventions.
 All contributions should come with corresponding unit tests and documentation.

 Jump to: [Table of Contents](#table-of-contents)

+## User Stories

+### As a first-time visitor:

+#### Understanding the Platform
+- **User Story:** As a first-time visitor, I want to easily understand what Eyes On AI is and what it does, so I know if it's the right service for me.

+#### Easy Setup
+- **User Story:** As a new user, I want straightforward setup instructions, so I can quickly start using the application without frustration.

+---

+### As a casual user:

+#### Quick Access
+- **User Story:** As a casual user, I want the application to load quickly, so I don't waste time waiting.

+#### Object Recognition
+- **User Story:** As a casual user, I want the app to correctly identify objects in my video feed, so I can interact with my environment more meaningfully through the app.

+#### Voice-to-Text Accuracy
+- **User Story:** As a casual user, I want the application to accurately transcribe my spoken language into text, so I can communicate effortlessly.

+---

+### As a power user:

+#### Advanced Interactions
+- **User Story:** As a power user, I want to be able to adjust settings like object recognition sensitivity and voice-to-text accuracy, so the application is better tailored to my needs.

+#### Data Management
+- **User Story:** As a power user, I want to be able to manage my data and history, so I have full control over what's stored and what's not.

+#### Multilingual Support
+- **User Story:** As a power user who speaks multiple languages, I want the application to support multiple languages in voice-to-text and text-to-voice functionalities, so I can interact in my preferred language.

+---

+### As a developer:

+#### Clear Documentation
+- **User Story:** As a developer, I want well-written documentation with code examples, so I can understand how to contribute to the project effectively.

+#### Testing Guidelines
+- **User Story:** As a developer, I want a well-defined testing framework and guidelines, so I can ensure my contributions won't break existing features.

 ## Summary